eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

 In order to effectively communicate, there are some conventions to respect when writing commit messages and pull requests.

-Similarily to when creating an issue, the commit title, as well as the PR title should be as short as possible, ideally 72 characters or fewer using imperative language.
+Similarly to when creating an issue, the commit title, as well as the PR title should be as short as possible, ideally 72 characters or fewer using imperative language.
 If a specific module is affected, please mention it at the beginning of the title.